Sydney Metro Western Sydney Airport: Planning

+In 2014, the Federal Government under then Prime Minister Tony Abbott initially had no plans to build a rail line.
+However, it indicated provision for a railway line would be included in the development that may include preparing tunnels under the runway as part of the runway construction and preparing the underground space for a station.
+It was considered likely the rail connection to the airport would consist of an extension to the South West Rail Link from Leppington.
+In 2015, then Prime Minister Malcolm Turnbull indicated that the airport would need both road and rail links to the Sydney CBD.
+In November 2015, a scoping study into rail investment to service Western Sydney and the Western Sydney Airport was announced.
+The study was jointly managed by the NSW and the Commonwealth governments.
+A discussion paper, released in September 2016, proposed various options that could provide a rail link to the airport, listed below:

+The final report, released in March 2018, proposed that two lines would ultimately service the airport: a "North-South Link" from Schofields to Macarthur and an "East-West Link" from Parramatta to the "Badgerys Creek Aerotropolis", an area south of the airport.
+The East-West Link would likely form an extension of the already-announced Sydney Metro West.
+An extension of the South West Rail Link to the Badgerys Creek Aerotropolis was also proposed.
+Interchanging with the North-South Link or East-West Link would be required to access the airport itself.

-In March 2018, the federal and state governments signed the Western Sydney City Deal and announced the development of stage 1 of the North South Rail Link as part of the deal.
+Later in March 2018, the federal and state governments signed the Western Sydney City Deal and announced the development of stage 1 of the North South Rail Link as part of the deal.

 Between 2019 and May 2020, the stage 1 of the North-South Link is referred to as "Sydney Metro Greater West" by the Sydney Metro agency.
 The project update on 1 June 2020 confirmed the name of the line to be "Sydney Metro – Western Sydney Airport".

 Prior to June 2020, the only stations proposed were at St Marys, Western Sydney Airport and Aerotropolis.
 The proposed six stations of Stage 1 were confirmed in June 2020 and the exact locations of the stations were confirmed in September 2020.

 In October 2020, the project's Environmental Impact Statement (EIS) was released to the public for exhibition.
 Since the work would be carried out within the airport boundary, federal planning approval was also required.
 State planning approval was granted in July 2021, and federal planning approval was granted in September 2021.